owainlewis/oci-haskell-sdk/README.md

 # OCI Haskell SDK

-### Haskell SDK for Oracle Cloud Infrastructure
+### Haskell SDK for Oracle Cloud Infrastructure (WIP)

-This library provides a Haskell interface for working with the Oracle Bare Metal Cloud
+This library provides a Haskell interface for working with the Oracle Bare Metal Cloud.

 ## TODO